codeformuenster/schueler-geschichtswettbewerb-muenster/README.md

 The dump files contain the underlying database with all their entries.

 The insertData.py file is a simple script that can be used to enter .xlsx tables into the database.
+Use it to import the original open data Excel file into the database.

 The tables file contains all database tables in an .xlsx format that was used to correct all entries.